algotrade-research/plutus-guideline/standard/STANDARD.md

 Each Github repository have a `README.md` file contains the overall information of the project.
 The file is put in the root folder of the project, refers to the repository [`plutus-project-template`](https://github.com/algotrade-research/plutus-project-template) for more information.

 The idea of the `README.md` is to provide the reader of the repositoty how to **RUN** and **REPLICATE** the result(s) of this project.
 Hence, these sections are the focuses of this file:
-- `Method`: can be brief, but need to go through all the implemented methods
+- `Data`: can be brief, but understandable and clear how to get the data to replicate the results
-- `Experiment`: most important, show how to run and replicate the project
+- `Implementation`: most important, show how to run and replicate the project
-- `Result`: second most important, the experiment outputs should match the written results.
+- `In-sample Backtesting` to `Paper Trading`: second most important, show how to do the step in development the algorithms and the associated results.

 The structure of the specific `README.md` file can deviate from the template presented below depends on the situation.
 Nevertheless, the file should provide the reader a clear instruction and an accurate overview about the project.